Edited by: Keri Stooksbury

-The Swan is actually branded as a Westin and the Dolphin as a Sheraton but they are both Category 6 properties, which means you can book a room for between 40,000 to 60,000 Marriott Bonvoy points per night.
+The Swan is actually branded as a Westin and the Dolphin as a Sheraton, and you can book a room for between 40,000 to 60,000 Marriott Bonvoy points per night.

-The Swan Reserve will be a new addition to the Disney hotel scene and a much welcomed third option for those of us who prefer to pay with points.
+The Swan Reserve is a new addition to the Disney hotel scene and a much welcomed third option for those of us who prefer to pay with points.

-Scheduled to open in summer 2021, the Swan Reserve will be a luxury property and be a part of the Autograph Collection in the Marriott family.
-Just like its sister properties, it will also be a Category 6, so rooms will be just as affordable ranging between 40,000 and 60,000 Marriott Bonvoy points per night.
+The Swan Reserve is a luxury property and part of the Autograph Collection in the Marriott family.
+Just like its sister properties, rooms are just as affordable, ranging between 40,000 and 60,000 Marriott Bonvoy points per night.

 Disney Springs is an outdoor dining, shopping, and entertainment venue inside the massive Disney World Resort area in Lake Buena Vista, Florida.
 Part of this complex is a group of hotels that, while independent from Disney, receive official Disney perks for their guests.

-Guests at these hotels will receive free shuttles to the parks, access to extended park hours, guaranteed park reservations, access to FastPass+ 60 days in advance (when available), and more!
+Guests at these hotels will receive free shuttles to the parks, access to Early Theme Park Entry, guaranteed park reservations, and more.